Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 ===============================

 XRT and Alveo support software defined compute kernel execution models having standard AXI hardware interfaces.
-More details on :ref:`xrt_kernel_executions.rst`.
+More details on :doc:`xrt_kernel_executions.rst`.
 These well understood models do not require direct register access from user space.
 To execute a compute kernel XRT has a well defined *exec command buffer* API and a *wait for exec completion* API.
 These operations are exposed as ioctls by the xocl driver.